aa-83/portfolio/README.md

 - Portfolio_line_20.jpg: Shakespeare's 10th Sonnet

 #### Finishing Remarks
-I have also included the template and the original it is based on to show from where this images has started.
+I have also included the template and the original file my images are based on to show from where it is these images have evolved.